insidersolutions/nlproc_sdk_sample_code/README.md

 ## Sentiment detection quality control
 The quality can be controlled by overriding / introducing new sentiment words in the user polarity dictionaries.

-# Topic API
+# DocTop API
-The system for topical grouping of and search in unstructured content.
+The system for topical grouping in unstructured content.
 Large-scale compatible: you can generate topics out of your text silos on as big a dataset as millions of texts.
-You create your personal data lake which is sealed with your mashape credentials.
-Supports Russian, German and virtually any language -- just ask.
-In order to leverage the API you need to first load textual content into it: articles, tweets, blog posts -- what have you.

-Use [TopicUploader](src/main/java/com/semanticanalyzer/TopicUploader.java) to load data from a MySQL DB.
-You need to modify settings of mybatis accordingly as well as com.semanticanalyzer.dao.ArticleEntry in accordance with your DB.
+Supports multiple languages:

-Access / subscribe to the API and check how to get searchable clusters here: https://market.mashape.com/dmitrykey/topicapi
+Access / subscribe to the API here: https://rapidapi.com/insider-insider-default/api/doctop